 3. Historical Context:

-The Brønsted-Lowry theory overcame these limitations by focusing on proton transfer, a more fundamental and universal process.
+Let's talk about the Brønsted-Lowry theory overcame these limitations by focusing on proton transfer, a more fundamental and universal process.
 This broadened the scope of acid-base chemistry and allowed for the classification of substances like ammonia as bases, even in non-aqueous solvents.
 The simultaneous publication of the theory by Brønsted and Lowry cemented its place as a cornerstone of modern chemistry.

 4. Amphoteric Substances: